-One of the largest manufacturers of plastic molded toys, fun-stations, playground equipment and children’s furniture in India, approached Prolitus to develop an ecommerce website, a CRM mechanism, and design their franchise model.
+One of the largest manufacturers of plastic molded toys, fun-stations, playground equipment and children’s furniture in India, approached Prolitus to develop an e-commerce website, a CRM mechanism, and design their franchise model.
 Their products are distributed all over the country through a network of distributors and retailers.
-However, like all business enterprises they wanted to expand their scope and increase sales.
+However, like all business enterprises, they wanted to expand their scope and increase sales.
 For this purpose, they decided to enter the retail space and connect directly with its end consumers.
 This will also help them with the branding of their products.
-Two mediums were planned – Ecommerce website/shopping app and E-zones (experience zones)/retail stores throughout the country.
-Apart from this, they also decided focus on their door-to-door sales channel to increase their distributor sales (which indirectly affects their sales).
+Two mediums were planned – e-commerce website/shopping app and E-zones (experience zones)/retail stores throughout the country.
+Apart from this, they also decided to focus on their door-to-door sales channel to increase their distributor sales (which indirectly affects their sales).

 The business requirement of the client was classified into four parts:

 Their current Godrej ERP could not be extended to incorporate the new business model of combining E-commerce sales.
-There was a need for a system which would be seamlessly integrated with an E-com website and shopping app.
+There was a need for a system that would be seamlessly integrated with an E-com website and shopping app.
 The system should be able to tackle the following aspects of the business too – Sales, Purchase, Inventory, Accounting & Finance and reporting.